paolo-magnani/aixnet_simulations/README.md

 # aixnet_simulations
-Code for optimizing mass cuts on AixNet data
+Code to evaluate mass cuts on AixNet data for mass informed dipole analysis.

+Here there is the description of the files:
+-
+-
+-